fuse-box/fuse-box/docs/getting-started/get-started.md

 ```
 <!-- TODO:  Can the order of this be changed to put "fuse-box" first? -->

-TEMPORARY EDIT: For those wanting to use 4.0, install `npm i fuse-box@4.0.0-alpha.256 --save-dev` instead
+TEMPORARY EDIT: For those wanting to use 4.0, install `npm i fuse-box@next --save-dev` instead

 *What are these extra dependencies?*